FAQ: Safety & Accommodations

 Isn't it dangerous ?

 Emphatically, no!
-The camps, the boats, the gear are all operated and maintained by our expert, experienced staff.
-Clients are well cared for in a safe and secure lodge, floating bungalow or yacht environment.
-Furthermore, the Amazon blackwater regions we fish are remarkably benign environments, free of mosquitos, biting gnats and other pests.
+Our accommodations, the boats, the gear are all operated and maintained by our expert, experienced staff.
+Clients are well cared for in comfortable, safe and secure accommodations.
+Furthermore, the Amazon blackwater regions we fish are remarkably benign environments, free of mosquitos and other pests.
 Typically, the most common dangers are sunburn and fishhooks (your own).

 Our guides handle all of the fish landing and hook removal chores — and for good reason! see below;

 An important note - As safe as we know our trips to be, it is still necessary that certain anglers consider the true remoteness of our fishing operations.
 Individuals with potentially dangerous acute medical conditions should be aware that rapid transportation to medical facilities often requires the use of a float plane and can potentially take many hours.

 What about piranhas and anacondas and all the other nasty Amazon Critters you’ve heard about? - Piranhas and anacondas make terrific Hollywood movie fare.
 Undoubtedly you've seen plenty of horrific movie scenes where the intrepid explorer is either consumed, dismembered or flayed by these almost mythical jungle terrors.
 Well folks, that's Hollywood!
 Boring movies don't sell.